frankiannelli/serverless-workshop/attendee-reference.md

           method: post
           cors: true
 ```
-- now we can test the application locally with serverless-offline
+Now we can test the application locally with serverless-offline

-- sls offline
+`sls offline`

-we can test with the following request
+We can test with the following request
 ```
 POST localhost:3000/note
 Content-Type: application/json